Climate change protesters arrested outside New York Times

-NEW YORK (AP) — Climate change protesters have been arrested after they blocked traffic outside the New York Times building.
+NEW YORK (AP) — Police say 70 climate change protesters were arrested after they blocked traffic outside the New York Times building.

 The protesters from the group Extinction Rebellion hung banners on the skyscraper in midtown Manhattan on Saturday and on the outside of the Port Authority Bus Terminal across the street.

-A journalist saw more than two dozen protesters arrested after they lay down on Eighth Avenue and blocked traffic.
-A police spokesman said he had no information on the number of arrests.
+The protesters were taken into police custody after they lay down on Eighth Avenue and blocked traffic.
+Charges are pending.

 A spokeswoman for Extinction Rebellion, Eve Mosher, says the group wants the media to report on “the climate emergency” so that “people can start pushing for more radical responses.”

-A Times spokeswoman said in an email that no national news organization devotes more resources to covering climate change than the Times.
+A Times spokeswoman says in an email that no national news organization devotes more resources to covering climate change than the Times.